sergeyklay/space-wrangler/README.md

 - Downloads all pages from a specified Confluence space.
 - Saves pages as HTML and JSON files in a structured directory format.
-- Generates a CSV file with metadata about each page, including:
+- Generates a CSV file with metadata about each page.
-  - Page ID
-  - Page Title
-  - Created Date
-  - Last Updated Date
-  - Last Editor
-  - Current Owner
-  - Page URL
-  - Content Language (English or contains Cyrillic)

 ### Output Structure